Commonwealth Games: British Empire and Commonwealth Games

 The fifth edition of the Games, the 1954 British Empire and Commonwealth Games, were held in Vancouver, British Columbia, Canada.
-These were the first Games since the name change from British Empire Games took effect in 1952, the same year of Queen Elizabeth II's reign.
+This was the first event since the name change from British Empire Games took effect in 1952, the same year of Queen Elizabeth II's reign.
 The fifth edition of the Games placed Vancouver on a world stage and featured memorable sporting moments as well as outstanding entertainment, technical innovation and cultural events.
 The 'Miracle Mile', as it became known, saw both the gold medallist, Roger Bannister of England and silver medallist John Landy of Australia, run sub-four-minute races in an event that was televised live across the world for the first time.
 Northern Rhodesia and Pakistan made their debuts and both performed well, winning eight and six medals respectively.

 The 1958 British Empire and Commonwealth Games were held in Cardiff, Wales.
 The sixth edition of the games marked the largest sporting event ever held in Wales and it was the smallest country ever to host a British Empire and Commonwealth Games.
-Cardiff had to wait 12 years longer than originally scheduled to become host of the Games, as the 1946 event was cancelled because of the Second World War.
+Cardiff had to wait twelve years longer than originally scheduled to become host of the Games, as the 1946 event was cancelled because of the Second World War.
 The Cardiff Games introduced the Queen's Baton Relay, which has been conducted as a prelude to every British Empire and Commonwealth Games ever since.
 Thirty-five nations sent a total of 1,122 athletes and 228 officials to the Cardiff Games and 23 countries and dependencies won medals, including for the first time, Singapore, Ghana, Kenya and the Isle of Man.
 In the run up to the Cardiff games, many leading sports stars including Stanley Matthews, Jimmy Hill and Don Revie were signatories in a letter to The Times on 17 July 1958 deploring the presence of white-only South African sports, opposing 'the policy of apartheid' in international sport and defending 'the principle of racial equality which is embodied in the Declaration of the Olympic Games'.

-The 1962 British Empire and Commonwealth Games were held in Perth, Western Australia, Australia.
+The 1962 British Empire and Commonwealth Games were held in Perth, Western Australia.
 Thirty-five countries sent a total of 863 athletes and 178 officials to Perth.
 Jersey was among the medal winners for the first time, while British Honduras, Dominica, Papua and New Guinea and St Lucia all made their inaugural Games appearances.
 Aden also competed by special invitation.
-Sarawak, North Borneo and Malaya competed for the last time before taking part in 1966 under the Malaysian flag.
+Sarawak, North Borneo and Malaya competed for the last time, before taking part in 1966 under the Malaysian flag.
 In addition, Rhodesia and Nyasaland competed in the Games as an entity for the first and only time.

 The 1966 British Empire and Commonwealth Games were held in Kingston, Jamaica.
 This was the first time that the Games had been held outside the so-called White Dominions.
-Thirty-four nations (including South Arabia) competed in the Kingston Games sending a total of 1,316 athletes and officials.
+Thirty-four nations (including South Arabia) competed in the Kingston Games, sending a total of 1,316 athletes and officials.